Relative to the US dollar, the Australian dollar dropped close to five-year lows at the start of 2025. The AUD/USD fell to around 61.5c in January.

 Australian Dollar Prediction: 2025.

-Barring any major catalysts, the general outlook for the AUD/USD exchange rate for 2025 is cautiously optimistic for a strengthening Australian dollar.
+The AUD/USD was trading at around 62c at the time of writing.
+Barring any major catalysts, the general outlook for the AUD/USD exchange rate for 2025 is for a modest strengthening Australian of the dollar.

 (Related: Will Australia Slip Into A Recession In 2025?)